standimitrovv/standimitrovv/README.md

 ## Hey there!
 I'm Stan 👨‍💻

 Currently a second year college student at Technical University of Sofia.
-Passionate about Web Development 💻, Hybrid Athlete 🏃‍♂💪
+Junior Web Developer 💻 and a Hybrid Athlete 🏃‍♂💪

 The tools I'm using 🛠